Chenouas

-The Chenouis or Chenoua (شناوة, Berber: Icenwiyen) are a Berber ethnic group native to the Chenoua Mountains in northern Algeria.
+The Chenouis or Chenoua (Icenwiyen, شنوة) are a Berber ethnic group native to the Chenoua Mountains in northern Algeria.
 They traditionally inhabit areas between the east of Ténès to the west of Cherchell.
-The Chenoui people number about 106,000.
+The Chenoui people number about 750,000.
 They speak the Shenwa language, a Northern Berber language that is closely related to the Shawiya language and Zenata varieties spoken by Berbers of the Aures mountains in Eastern Algeria and the Rif region.
-The Shenwa language has about 76,000 speakers.
+The Shenwa language has about 76,000 speakers.Their advocacy groups are Chenoua Homeland Association, Chenoui Khaloui Kima Medari, Ichenwiyen, and Tipaza Shenwa.
+Their political parties are Party of the Revolution and Socialism Berber and the Socialist Forces Front.